yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Denizens

+Most dungeons will have creatures that _live_ there and make it their home.
+The following table can be used to describe the general attitude of any or all of the intelligent creatures in the dungeon.
+Roll on the Traits table, writing the results in your notebook.
+This describes the general attitude of the creatures found in the dungeon.

-Most dungeons will have creatures _living_ there, making it their home.
-These types _prefer_ the dungeon life over any other.
+Meanwhile, every dungeon should have at least one NPC that stands out from all the others.
+These types _prefer_ the dungeon life over any other, but still act differently than their brethren.
 They should be NPCs that the party can interact, trade, hire, aid, and so on.
-These creatures can be deeply involved or entirely neutral towards the dungeon's Factions.
-The following table can be used to describe the general attitude of any or all of the intelligent creatures in the dungeon.
-Roll on the tables below, noting the results in your notebook.
+These strange creatures can be deeply involved or entirely neutral towards the dungeon's other denizens and Factions.
+Roll on the Traits table again, writing the results in your notebook.

 #### Traits